 Currently, the generic controller interfaces are the following:

-- ModeController — model properties of a device that can be set to one of a list of values.
+- ModeController — model properties of a device that the user can set to one of a list of values.

-- RangeController — model properties of a device that can be set to one of a range of values.
+- RangeController — model properties of a device that the user can set to one of a range of values.

-- ToggleController — model properties of a device that can be set to on or off.
+- ToggleController — model properties of a device that the user can set to on or off.

 Usually you choose the most specific controller available to model components of your devices, because the more specific the controller, the more natural the utterances are for your user.
 However, the generic controllers provide some benefits not available with more specific controllers, such as the ability to implement multiple instances of a controller for a single device, and support for semantics.